 All of the big E-Ticket attractions are up and running.
-Seven Dwarfs, Big Thunder, Space Mountain, Pirates, Haunted Mansion, etc are all ready to go so no worries there.
+Seven Dwarfs, Big Thunder, Space Mountain, Pirates, Haunted Mansion, etc are all running, so no worries there.

 Having 29 attractions running is pretty impressive and gives you plenty to do in the day.
-EPCOT is the next closest park with 18 attractions open, then Animal Kingdom with 15 and Hollywood Studios 13.
+EPCOT is the next closest park with 19 attractions open, then the Animal Kingdom with 15 and Hollywood Studios 13.
 So in comparison, the lineup at the Magic Kingdom will definitely keep you busy.

-The only attractions of note that are not opening right now are Monsters Inc. Laugh Floor and Enchanted Tales with Belle.
-I understand these are indoor shows, but I’m curious to know why Disney thought they weren’t able to operate while other similar attractions (Enchanted Tiki Room and Carousel of Progress) are running.
+There are a few attractions of note that are not opening right now.
+First, you have Monsters Inc. Laugh Floor and Enchanted Tales with Belle.
+These are indoor shows, but I’m curious to know why Disney thought they weren’t able to operate while other similar attractions (Enchanted Tiki Room and Carousel of Progress) are running.